BEAUDRY BACKSTOPS PROVIDENCE COLLEGE TO 2-0 SHUTOUT WIN OVER MERRIMACK

-Junior goaltender Alex Beaudry earned a shutout with 29 saves for the Friars
+Junior goaltender Alex Beaudry posts first career shutout for Friars

 PROVIDENCE, R.I. - Junior goaltender Alex Beaudry (Cumberland, Ontario) stopped all 29 shots he faced to lead the Providence College men's hockey team to a 2-0 victory over Merrimack Friday night in a Hockey East game played at Schneider Arena.
 It marked the first career shutout for Beaudry and the first for a Providence goalie since 2007.